John Rae (headmaster): Works

 Rae was a prolific writer on education, his works including Letters to Parents, The Public School Revolution, and a professional autobiography, Delusions of Grandeur.
 His 1960 novel, The Custard Boys, shortlisted for the John Llewellyn Rees Memorial Prize, was adapted to make the 1962 film Reach for Glory, which won a United Nations Award, and again for the 1979 film under the novel's original name.
 In 1983, he assisted Roland Joffe in the production of the film The Killing Fields, and in 1986 he became head of the Laura Ashley Foundation.
 He was on the board of The Observer newspaper from 1986 to 1993, and in 1989 became executive chairman of the Portman Group, which advocates responsible drinking.

 During the 1970s he published a short series of novels for teenagers, borrowing for the purpose the names, and to some extent the characters, of his own children.

 His edited diaries were published in 2009 as The Old Boys' Network: A Headmaster's Diaries 1979–1986 (ISBN 978-1-906021-63-4).

+The Agnostic's Tale: A Fragment of Autobiography, an investigation into the nature of religious faith was published posthumously in 2013.